Five Days (TV series): Plot

 On day 33, it is August Bank Holiday.
-Defne is taking part in the fun run and Beam is there to support her.
+Defne is taking part in the fun run; Beam is there to support her.
 Josh is there to cover the event for the paper.
 PC Simone Farnes (Nikki Amuka-Bird), Sarah and Matt take the children to the fun run.
 Matt becomes overwhelmed by the crowds and he and Sarah go to her flat, leaving the children and the dog with Simone.
 They have sex, despite Matt's reluctance.
 Suddenly a boater on the lake spots a body in the water.
 After several days it is confirmed that the body is Leanne's.

 DS Amy Foster (Janet McTeer) is about to retire, and her colleagues throw a party for her.
 She drunkenly gives a speech about not missing her colleagues when truly, she is terrified at the prospect of life without her work.
 Barclay takes her home and sobers her up.
 Before she retires, the forensic lab does her one last favour, they identify the fibres under Leanne's fingernails as carpet.
 It becomes apparent to Barclay that Leanne, desperate to give a clue to her would be rescuers, deliberately scraped up the fibres so that they would be found.
 It was also established that she was alive when she was dumped in the lake.
 John is admitted to a psychiatric hospital, following an overdose.
 Barclay had warned him about seeing Leanne's body after 5 weeks underwater, and he's traumatised.
 Only Tanya comes to visit him, her true feelings for her grandfather shows, mirroring her mum's devotion to Vic, despite her protestations of "who needs love, anyway?"
 Barbara is furious at John, and refuses to see him.
 Beam is irritated by the dog shelter man, who insists on confessing to killing Leanne.

 Kyle is in court, he is remanded in custody despite his pleas that he was regularly beaten by other inmates in prison.
 The judge refuses to remand him to his mother.
 Kyle manages to escape from the police van that was taking him back to prison.
 He's hit by a car, but continues on his way, eventually ending up at Rosie and Ethan's house, where they're being cared for by Sarah.
 Rosie is delighted to see him, and gives him a hug.
 He disappears before Sarah comes out and finds the children.